philips-labs/BLE-GHS-Client-Example/README.md

 ## Project Usage

 The project should build and run.
 Note, the current versions used and tested are:
-* Android Studio 4.1.3
+* Android Studio 4.2.1
-* Kotlin 1.4.31
+* Kotlin 1.5.20

 The packages in the project are as follows:
-* ```com.philips.btclient``` - Base project package with Android activities, custom view to display a waveform byte array, observation logging support, a BluetoothHandler class to interface to the Blessed library and manage service handlers (based on the ServiceHandler class in the package), scanning, providing a interface to listen to peripheral state changes (discovered/connect/disconnect)
+* ```com.philips.bleclient.ui``` - UI package with Android activities, custom view to display a waveform byte array, observation logging support, a BluetoothHandler class to interface to the Blessed library and manage service handlers (based on the ServiceHandler class in the package), scanning, providing a interface to listen to peripheral state changes (discovered/connect/disconnect)
+* ```com.philips.bleclient.services``` - A ServiceHandlerManager class to interface to the Blessed library and manage service handlers (based on the ServiceHandler class in the package), scanning, providing a interface to listen to peripheral state changes (discovered/connect/disconnect).
+More info in the section "Service Handlers"
+* ```com.philips.bleclient.services.ghs``` - Service handler for GHS BLE services/characteristics and parsing, data model support to receives bytes, create observations and send them to listeners (in this example application the main activity)
-* ```com.philips.btclient.acom``` - Classes for the ACOM data model and constants for observations
+* ```com.philips.bleclient.acom``` - Classes for the ACOM data model and constants for observations.
+Used by the GHS service handler classes.
-* ```com.philips.btclient.fhir``` - Classes that handle and support uploading observations to FHIR (an Android activity for UI and an uploader class that uses okhttp to POST observations, which can be transformed into FHIR JSON strings.
+* ```com.philips.bleclient.fhir``` - FhirUploader that handle and support uploading observations to FHIR using okhttp to POST observations, which can be transformed into FHIR JSON strings.
-* ```com.philips.btclient.ghs``` -
-* ```com.philips.btclient.util``` - Activity, Fragments and Adapter to support the UI.
-* ```com.philips.btclient.extensions``` - BluetoothBytesParser, BluetoothGattCharacteristic, Byte, ByteArray and List extensions that are used in the project (and generally useful)
+* ```com.philips.bleclient.extensions``` - Observation, BluetoothBytesParser, BluetoothGattCharacteristic, Byte, ByteArray and List extensions that are used in the project (and generally useful)

+## Service Handlers Overview
+Put intro to service handler code here

 ## Client Usage